Orlando Attachment Therapist Discusses the 4 Qualities of a Healthy Relationship

 Feeling overwhelmed in your relationship?
-You want closeness and connection, but there seems to be some invisible forcefield preventing you from experiencing the closeness that you so deeply crave?
+You want closeness and connection, but there seems to be some invisible force field preventing you from experiencing the closeness that you so deeply crave.
 Do you often wonder, “Is it me or my partner?”
 Or in moments of desperation, do you want to throw in the towel completely, thinking, “Maybe I’m just not meant to be in a relationship!?”

-As an anxiety therapist and relationship counselor, I help people navigate the murky waters out of overwhelming and confusing relationship patterns into healthy and thriving relationships.
+At Mindful Living Counseling, we specialize in Attachment Therapy.
+We help people navigate the murky waters out of overwhelming and confusing relationship patterns into healthy and thriving relationships.

 In this blog series on relationships, I define traits of unhealthy people, traits of healthy people, traits of healthy relationships, unhealthy communication patterns, and how to stop all the madness and step into healthy relationships, romantic or otherwise.

 Now, let’s talk about how two healthy people come together to create a healthy relationship.
-In this article I provide four behaviors of securely attached adults.
+In this article, I provide four behaviors of securely attached adults.

 Attachment Style

 The four qualities I will describe are based on developing a secure attachment style.
 We develop our template for relating to others from our first relationships (think parent-child).
-How we value and trust ourselves coupled with how we value and trust others, emerges out of our attachments style.
+How we value and trust ourselves, coupled with how we value and trust others, emerges out of our attachment style.
 All of this typically originates in our first relationships with our primary caregivers.
 This way of relating is called our attachment style.
-Oftentimes, people that struggle in relationships have one of three insecure attachment styles.
+Oftentimes, people who struggle in relationships have one of three insecure attachment styles.
 I’ve written more on attachment styles here: Baffled by Your Relationship Patterns?
 Allow Me to Shed Some Light.

 Insecure Attachment

-If on the other hand, we experience inconsistent parenting styles where we doubted ourselves or the availability of our parents to be there for us, then we likely emerged out of childhood with an insecure attachment style.
-Having an insecure attachment style as an adult tends to stress the relationship in ways that doesn’t allow for healthy growth of the relationship or each individual in the relationship.
+If, on the other hand, we experience inconsistent parenting styles where we doubted ourselves or the availability of our parents to be there for us, then we likely emerged out of childhood with an insecure attachment style.
+Having an insecure attachment style as an adult tends to stress the relationship in ways that don’t allow for healthy growth of the relationship or each individual in the relationship.

-The good news is that if you emerged from childhood with an insecure attachment style, you can work towards what is called earned secure attachment and that is what this article is about.
+The good news is that if you emerged from childhood with an insecure attachment style, you can work towards what is called earned secure attachment, and that is what this article is about.

-Having an insecure attachment style can make relationships confusing and overwhelming, I get it.
+Having an insecure attachment style can make relationships confusing and overwhelming.
+I get it.
 The purpose of this post is to provide the insecurely attached folks a map out of the murky waters toward earned secure attachment.

 Before I go into the qualities of an earned secure attachment in an adult relationship, it’s important to first discuss responsibility.
-As an adult, you are always responsible for you and your feelings.
+As an adult, you are always responsible for yourself and your feelings.
 Your partner is responsible for their feelings.
 In adult relationships, each partner has the freedom to say ‘yes,’ ‘no,’ or ‘yes, but later.’
 It’s also important to note that earned secure attachment is a continuous process, a capacity within the relationship, not a rigid set of rules.

 Earned Secure Attachment

-Ability to Seek and Receive Care
+1. Ability to Seek and Receive Care

-Ability to Give Care
+2. Ability to Give Care

 Having the ability to give care means that you can show up for your partner in a loving and supportive way.
 This means you can be sensitive to their needs and offer support when they ask for it.
 You can give care without feeling manipulated or obligated.
 You can bear witness to your partner’s vulnerabilities without feeling threatened by them.
 You can also trust that your partner will ask for support when they need it; rather than having to assume responsibility for their needs.
-When you give support or care to your partner, it is free of score keeping or indebtedness.
+When you give support or care to your partner, it is free of scorekeeping or indebtedness.

-Ability to Negotiate Needs
+3. Ability to Negotiate Needs

-Having the ability to negotiate needs is important because no two people are going to have identical needs, desires, and preferences all of the time.
+Having the ability to negotiate needs is important because no two people are going to have identical needs, desires, and preferences all the time.
 Individual needs, desires, and preferences fluctuate moment by moment depending on stress, sleep, and many other factors.
 Having the ability to negotiate makes space for each partner’s fluctuating needs.
 It is a continuous process.
 The ability to negotiate requires the capacity to see each person’s needs and preferences as equally valid and worthwhile, not placing the overall needs of self or others above or below in priority or importance.
 Having the ability to negotiate these needs depends on trusting that the relationship can withstand the negotiation process, that working these things out won’t stress the relationship in such a way that it can’t sustain the negotiation process.
 This quality provides the capacity to go toward what needs to be negotiated rather than avoid it.

-Ability to be Authentic Self
+4. Ability to be Authentic Self

 Are you noticing the theme throughout?
 It’s trust: trust in yourself as a worthy person with individual needs, trust that the other can and will show up for you, and trust that both parties can and will express their needs.

-Sometimes the inability to express these qualities is a function of your current relationship and sometimes it is a result of the relationship template that was born out of your family of origin (parents).
-In either case, these four healthy behaviors are something to strive for if you want a long term healthy relationship that has the flexibility to support the evolving needs of both individuals.
+Sometimes the inability to express these qualities is a function of your current relationship, and sometimes it is a result of the relationship template that was born out of your family of origin (parents).
+In either case, these four healthy behaviors are something to strive for if you want a long-term healthy relationship that has the flexibility to support the evolving needs of both individuals.

 Orlando Trauma Therapist Shares: What's Behind "Daddy Issues"